- A legend begins: the Master of Suspense was born 120 years ago today

 “In his pioneering and highly influential Hitchcock’s Films (1965), Robin Wood flatly dismissed Hitchcock’s British films as ‘little more than ’prentice work’ and did not discuss any of them, asking, ‘Who wants the leaf-buds when the rose has opened?’
 His conclusion that ‘the notion that the British films are better than, or as good as, or comparable with the later Hollywood ones seems to me not worth discussion’ became the prevailing view, despite Wood’s retraction of this judgment more than twenty years later in Hitchcock’s Films Revisited (1989) as ‘completely indefensible.'”

 At least Wood eventually admitted he was, to put it politely, talking out of his hat.
 But he still didn’t get it completely, as you’ll see in Part 2.
-In contrast, Yacowar’s groundbreaking effort is an immensely readable compendium of his insightful observations on the films themselves.
+Incidentally, Hitch’s actual film apprenticeship was comprised of the 20 shorts and features he worked on in various capacities from the spring of 1920 to the spring of 1925.
+In complete contrast to Wood, Yacowar’s groundbreaking effort is an immensely readable compendium of his insightful observations on the films themselves.
 It’s only a pity that having waited 33 years to update his trailblazing book, just another couple more would have enabled Yacowar to base his silents summations on the versions restored in 2012.

 In Yacowar’s wake came another winner, Alfred Hitchcock and the British Cinema (1986, reissued 1996) by Tom Ryall who, with a denser, slightly more academic bent, places the man and his work squarely in the context of the industry of the time.
 Among many other Hitch-related works, Ryall has also authored a fine 2011 biography of Hitch’s contemporary and frequent artistic equal, Anthony Asquith.